Updated 30 November 2025

 In a letter dated 19 October 2020 we finally received the company’s statement of Orchard House operations for the previous year, 2019, and were told to pay a “deficit” of $209,402.
 The one-page spending sheet shows that the company spent fully $659,525 of lessees’ money on “legal” costs that year.
 In 2021 we learned that 2020 legal spending was $341,244.
 The legal billings for 2017 through 2020 total an astounding $1.9 million.
 By blending all “legal” costs under that one-word heading Westsea made it impossible for lessees to decline to pay any specific expense, such as for litigation with a lessee, regardless of the B.C.
 Court of Appeal guidance noted above.

 Some of us lessees had to decide in 2018 whether to pay the first of these bills and then sue Westsea for recovery, or refuse to pay and let Westsea sue us; we chose the latter because that’s what the B.C.
 Court of Appeal had suggested.
-Here is my letter to Westsea of 14 July 2018: Ltr to WS re not paying legal costs .
+On that, here is my letter to Westsea of 14 July 2018: Ltr to WS re not paying legal costs .

 In October of 2018 Westsea’s “petition action” lawsuit for us not having paid its litigation expenses was served on 22 suite lessees.
 The company amended the Petition in June of 2021, which final version can be read here:

 The failure by some lessees to pay was inadvertent while a few others naturally feared losing their suite, so some of the 22 were excused from the lawsuit in exchange for a demanded fee of $2,000 each to the company for its costs to pursue them, plus the missed “deficit” payments.
 Brave lessees of 13 suites each put up cash to jointly hire a lawyer, while Mr. Trenchard is self-represented.
-Our lawyer-prepared and updated (March of 2022) “Response” to Westsea’s legal action can be read here (new content is underlined):
+Our lawyer-prepared and updated (4 April 2023) “Response” to Westsea’s legal action can be read here, with new content underlined and deleted content struck through.
+The deleted material addressed the non-litigation legal billings of 2017, ’18 and ’19 that Westsea no longer claims from us.

 Mr. Trenchard’s arguments go beyond what our lawyer put forward, so his updated Response as amended and filed in March of 2022 is here.
-I’ve not posted his affidavit that accompanies it, which swears to background facts and provides the court with the extensive “legal” spending disclosures it ordered made by Westsea and its lawyer.
+Not posted is the lengthy accompanying affidavit, which swears to background facts and provides the court the extensive “legal” spending disclosures it ordered be made by Westsea and its lawyer.

 Orchard House lessees who are not involved in this action—and lessees in other leasehold buildings in Victoria and the Lower Mainland—likely understand that the pending interpretation by the court of the lease on this is also vital for them.
-If the courts rule entirely or largely in our favour, then Westsea and even other leasehold landlords will be prohibited by precedent from billing lessees their expenses to oppose lessees in litigation.
-You may want to help us with our legal costs via our GoFundMe page: GoFundMe to raise funds to oppose Westsea. .
+If the courts rule entirely or largely in our favour, then Westsea Construction and even other leasehold landlords will be prohibited by precedent from billing lessees their expenses to oppose lessees in litigation.
+Perhaps you’ll help us with our legal costs via our GoFundMe page

 At an initial case-planning conference in September of 2019 at the Victoria courthouse Justice Power decided that to avoid overlapping issues our matter should only proceed after the Court of Appeal ruling on Mr. Trenchard’s suit regarding the expense to replace windows.
 With that case decided in 2020 our case could proceed.